JLCraig/repo-intense/README.md

 repo-intense
 ============

-J Craig first public repository
+J Craig first public repository.
+This is for a class.